-Last March, we took a few days off from the hustle and bustle of Manila to go island hopping in Biliran, among other things.
+Last March, we took a few days off from the hustle and bustle of Manila to go island hopping in Biliran and see Sambawan Island in person, among other things.

 Like I said previously, it was tricky planning this, especially since we were on a budget.
 From Talahid, a boat to Sambawan Island alone costs P3500, and this seems to be the price range from Kawayan Port as well.
 I’d hate to imagine how much we’d have to spend if we wanted to visit the rest of the islands in Biliran.